-XX:[+|-]UseContainerSupport

 The default heap size is capped at 25 GB, which is the limit of heap size for 3-bit shift of compressed references (see -Xcompressedrefs), to prevent silent switching to 4-bit shift of compressed references, which has possible performance penalties.
 You can use the -Xmx option or the -XX:MaxRAMPercentage option to overwrite the 25 GB limit.

-The default heap size for containers takes affect only when the following conditions are met:
+The default heap size for containers takes effect only when the following conditions are met:

 - The application is running in a container environment.